By Mia Tran Updated on 30 Oct 2023

 In this ultimate guide, we will explore the origins, uses, and benefits of Makko powder, as well as provide practical tips and expert advice on how to use it in your DIY projects.

-Makko powder, also known as Toh Makko incense powder, is a traditional ingredient used in Japanese incense-making.
-It is derived from the bark of the Machilus thunbergii tree, which is native to Vietnam, Taiwan, southeast and north-central China, the Korean Peninsula, and Japan.
+Makko powder is derived from the bark of the Machilus thumbergii tree, which is native to Vietnam, Taiwan, southeast and north-central China, the Korean Peninsula, and Japan.
 The bark is harvested, dried, and ground into a fine powder, which is then used as a binding agent in incense-making.

 Makko powder is a natural substance that is free from synthetic chemicals and additives.
-It is composed of plant cellulose, which gives it its binding properties, as well as other natural compounds that contribute to its unique aroma and therapeutic benefits.
+It is composed of plant cellulose, which gives it its binding properties, as well as other natural compounds that contribute to its unique aroma.
 They have a light, fluffy texture and a neutral scent, which makes them an ideal base for blending with other aromatic ingredients.

-Makko powder is often compared to other binding agents used in incense-making, such as charcoal powder and sandalwood powder.
+Makko powder is often compared to other binding agents used in incense-making, such as Tabunoki powder and sandalwood powder.
 However, they have several advantages over these other powders.
 It is easier to work with, as it has a lighter texture and is less messy.
 It also has a neutral scent, which allows the fragrance of other ingredients to shine through.
-Furthermore, its cost is also very reasonable in comparison to sandalwood.
+Furthermore, its cost is also very reasonable in comparison to other powders.

 Watch the video below to learn about the process of making Makko powder in Vietnam.